lucasjwilliams/TringBellringers/content/join-us.md

 ---
 title: Join us
 featured_image: "images/Band2025.jpg"
-description: We welcome all visitors and new ringers!
+description: We welcome visitors, new ringers and anyone curious about learning to ring.
 ---

+# Join us

+Bell ringing is a unique mix of music, movement, teamwork and tradition.
+It is open to people of all ages and backgrounds, and you do not need any musical experience to begin.

+At Tring, we are always pleased to welcome new learners, returning ringers and visiting ringers.

-# Learn to ring
+## Learn to ring

-## Why?
+Learning to ring gives you the chance to:

-* Develop a traditional skill
+* develop a traditional skill
-* Involvment in celebrations like marriages and state events
-* Member of a friendly team
+* become part of a friendly local team
+* take part in weddings, civic occasions and national events
+* enjoy a hobby that is both physical and mentally absorbing
+* help keep an important part of Tring’s heritage alive

+Most people start with one-to-one teaching on a single bell, learning how to handle the rope safely and confidently.
+From there, you gradually build up to ringing with others as part of the band.

-The central group of bell ringers has more useful information for those considering ringing [here](https://cccbr.org.uk/bellringing/learn/).
+The Central Council of Church Bell Ringers has more useful information for anyone thinking about learning to ring [here](https://cccbr.org.uk/bellringing/learn/).

-## When?
+## When do learners meet?

-We run a weekly learners session on Tuesday at 19:00.
-A group of experienced ringing teachers attend to provide you the best possible tuition.
+We run a weekly learners’ session on Tuesdays at **19:00**.
+A group of experienced ringing teachers is usually available to provide tuition and support.

-Whether you're brand new to ringing or have had a go in the past we would be very happy to welcome you, please [reach out]({{< ref "contact">}}) to find out more.
+Whether you are completely new to ringing, have tried it before, or are simply curious, we would be very happy to hear from you.
+Please [contact us]({{< ref "contact">}}) to arrange a visit or ask any questions.

-# Current ringers
+## Current and visiting ringers

-Anyone that has already learnt to ring is very welcome to join us at our practice night or on Sunday, all abilities are appreciated.
-We occasionally ring at other times so if you're visiting the area do get in contact.
+If you already ring, you are very welcome to join us at our Tuesday practice or for Sunday service ringing.
+All abilities are appreciated, and we are always glad to meet ringers visiting the area.

-Access is normally via the West door, at the bottom of the tower.
+Access is normally via the West Door, at the bottom of the tower.

-#### Tuesday practice
+## Tuesday practice

-19:00-20:00 - Learner session focussing on handling to rounds
-20:00-21:15 - Normal practice time
+**19:00–20:00** — Learner session, usually focusing on handling, rounds and early ringing skills
+**20:00–21:15** — Main practice

+Our usual repertoire includes:

-Standard repertoire: Doubles - Plain bob, Grandsire and Stedman.
-Minor - Plain bob, St Clements and Cambridge.
-Triples - Grandsire, Plain Hunt and call changes.
+* **Doubles:** Plain Bob, Grandsire and Stedman
+* **Minor:** Plain Bob, St Clement’s and Cambridge
+* **Triples:** Grandsire, Plain Hunt and call changes

-#### Sunday service
+## Sunday service ringing

-09:30-10:00 - Before the main Sunday service
+**09:30–10:00** — Before the main Sunday service

+Please [get in touch]({{< ref "contact">}}) before visiting, as ringing arrangements can occasionally vary.